MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-security.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

 Security in AKS hybrid involves securing the infrastructure and the applications running on the Kubernetes cluster.
-AKS hybrid supports hyrid deployment options for Azure Kubernetes Service (AKS).
+AKS hybrid supports hybrid deployment options for Azure Kubernetes Service (AKS).
 This article covers the security hardening measures and the built-in security features used to secure the infrastructure and the applications on Kubernetes clusters.

 ## Infrastructure security
 AKS hybrid applies various security measures to secure its infrastructure.
 The following diagram highlights these measures.